MarkCiliaVincenti/Backport.System.Threading.Lock/README.md

 If you want to avoid limiting what you are able to do, you need a solution such as this library.

-## Usage
+## Usage (as a dependency)
+Adding this library as a dependency allows whatever depends on your project to also make use of Backport.System.Threading.Lock.

-There are two methods for using this library:
+There are two methods for using this library as a dependency:

 1. **Clean method:** If you are only targeting .NET 5.0 or greater, then you are strongly recommended to use the clean method.
 2. **Factory method:** If you need to target frameworks prior to .NET 5.0 (and that would also include .NET Standard 2.0 and 2.1), then you need to use the factory method because the clean method cannot be hardened against thread aborts which were removed in .NET 5.0.